 Energy efficient measures are intended to maximize energy efficiency building and appliance standards, pursue additional efficiency efforts including new technologies and new policy and implementation mechanisms, and pursue comparable investment in energy efficiency from all retail providers of electricity in California.
 In addition, these measures are designed to expand the use of green building practices to reduce the carbon footprint of California's new and existing inventory of buildings.
-As identified above, buildout of the proposed project would be required to comply with the latest Title 24 and CALGreen Code standards regarding water efficiency and energy conservation requirements.
+As identified above, buildout of the proposed project would be required to comply with the latest Title 24 and CALGreen Code standards regarding energy conservation and green building standards..
 Therefore, the proposed project would comply with applicable energy measures.